TaceoLabs/noir-poseidon/poseidon2/README.md

 This folder contains a Noir crate implementing the zk-friendly hash function Poseidon2 for Noir's native curve BN254.
 Poseidon2, similar to [Poseidon](poseidon), utilizes a low-degree round function with the $x^d$ S-box to minimize the necessary constraints inside a zk-circuit.
 In the case of BN254, the exponent in the round function is $d=5$.

 Poseidon2 improves on Poseidon by changing the linear layers to use different matrices in the partial and full rounds.
-These matrices provide faster hashing performance (even faster as using the optimized partial layer implementation of Poseidon) and smaller Noir circuit representation, while providing the same security.
-Thus Poseidon2 is a much needed alternative to Poseidon, as the plain execution of Poseidon is often a bottleneck in real-world scenarios.
+These matrices provide faster hashing performance (even faster than using the optimized partial layer implementation of Poseidon) and smaller Noir circuit representation, while providing the same security.
+Thus Poseidon2 provides a much needed improvement to Poseidon, as the plain execution of Poseidon (i.e., outside of proof systems) is often a bottleneck in real-world scenarios.

 For further information, we refer to the [Poseidon2 Paper](https://eprint.iacr.org/2023/323.pdf).

 ## Performance

 Poseidon2 has an internal state size $t\in \\{2,3,4t^\prime,\dots,24\\} \text{ for } t^\prime \in \mathbb{N}$.
 We provide an implementation for state sizes $t\in \\{2,3,4,8,12,16\\}$, mirroring the Poseidon implementation in Noir's standard library.
-The following table shows the constraints obtained by `nargo info` for this Poseidon2 implementation, Noir's standard library Poseidon, and the Poseidon implementation found [in this repository](poseidon).
+The following table shows the constraints obtained by `nargo info` for this Poseidon2 implementation, Noir's standard library Poseidon implementation, and the Poseidon implementation found [in this repository](poseidon).

 | #   | Poseidon (stdlib) | Poseidon | Poseidon2 |
 | --- | ----------------- | -------- | --------- |